dev-cubosquare/coding-guidelines/readme.md

 1. Use relative URLs for all links and images.
 For example, use `src="./img/example.jpg"` instead of `src="https://example.com/img/example.jpg"`.

-## CSS Guidelines
+## CSS/SCSS Guidelines

+1. Use meaningful and descriptive class names.
+Avoid using single letters or abbreviations.

 1. Use [BEM naming convention](https://getbem.com/) for class names.
 A BEM class name consists of three parts: the block, the element, and the modifier.
 For example, `.menu__item--active` would be a BEM class name for an active menu item.

-1. Use meaningful and descriptive class names.
-Avoid using single letters or abbreviations.

 1. Use two spaces for indentation to make the code more readable.
 Indent nested rules by one level.

+1. Use lowercase for all CSS selectors and properties.

+1. Use of scss is recommended.
+If you are using scss, use separate files for each component or section of the website.
+For example, you could have a `navigation.scss` file for the navigation bar, a `footer.scss` file for the footer, and so on.

+1. Use variables to define colors, fonts, and other values that are used throughout the website.
+This will make it easier to make changes to the design in the future.
+For example, you could define a `$primary-color` variable for the primary color used throughout the website. or in css `--primary-color: #000;` and use it like this `color: var(--primary-color);`

+1. Keep the code as simple as possible.
+Avoid using unnecessary selectors or properties.

+1. Keep the code modular.
+Avoid using long selectors that are specific to a particular page or section of the website.

-1. Use comments to explain the purpose of each section of code.
+1. Use single line comments to explain the purpose of each section of code.

 1. Use shorthand properties whenever possible to reduce the amount of code.
 For example, use `margin: 0` instead of `margin-top: 0; margin-right: 0; margin-bottom: 0; margin-left: 0;`.

-1. Use lowercase for all CSS selectors and properties.

 1. Don't use reset but if you want use normalize.css instead.